alphagov/notifications-local/README.md

   * template-preview-api The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested    0.0s
   * antivirus-api The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested           0.0s
   * template-preview-celery The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested 0.0s

+## Licence

+Unless stated otherwise, the codebase is released under [the MIT License](LICENSE).
+This covers both the codebase and any sample code in the documentation.